What does battery chemistry mean?

 Minespider commentary

 Battery chemistry is not just a technical label.
-It carries material-risk, carbon, performance, safety, and recycling implications, so passport systems need to connect chemistry to the evidence and lifecycle decisions that depend on it.
-For Minespider, chemistry is one of the bridges between product identity and sustainability interpretation.
+It has material-risk, carbon, performance, safety, and recycling implications, so this chemistry-to-evidence control should connect chemistry to the evidence and lifecycle decisions behind the supporting records rather than treat it as a standalone label.

 Common confusions

-- Do not treat chemistry as a complete material declaration.
+- Treating chemistry as a complete bill of materials or material-composition declaration.

-- Do not assume the chemistry label alone proves recycled content, due diligence, or carbon footprint.
+- Assuming the chemistry label alone proves recycled content, due diligence, or carbon footprint.

-- Do not confuse chemistry family with battery model, batch, or item identity.
+- Confusing chemistry family with battery model, batch, item identity, state of charge, or state of health.

 Related regulations